This post is inspired by Gregory Pappas of Pappas Post who asked a lot of really good questions about high phenolic extra virgin olive oil.

 That means store it in small dark bottles 250–1000ml out of the light in a cool/cold place, replace the cap right away after use and don’t leave it by the stove while cooking!

 Phenolic compounds will simply evaporate from an open bottle within a short period.
-If you purchase a large quantity, it is advisable to either store the container in the refrigerator and dispense to serve, or decant from the large container into smaller bottles and store in the refrigerator with the fruit and vegetables .
+It is advisable to either store the container in the refrigerator and dispense to serve, or decant from the large container into smaller bottles and store in the refrigerator with the fruit and vegetables which is the ideal temperature to protect the phenolic content without solidifying the fats.

 Why Does High Phenolic EVOO Cost So Much?